top of page

 Lectures

-1. Intermedial Scores - scores representing transmediation, used for creating, embodying, communicating, analysing.
+• Intermedial Scores - scores representing transmediation, used for creating, embodying, communicating, and analysing, and their roots in composition principles of Eshkol Wachman movement notation

-2. Hybridity and Perception – the perceptual activity as the subject matter of the ScreenStage performance.
+• Hybridity and Perception – the perceptual activity as the subject-matter of the ScreenStage performance.

-3. Intermedial Enstrangement Strategies – Immersiveness and Enstrangement entalgled.
+• Intermedial Strategies – Immersiveness and Enstrangement entangled.

 Other courses / lecture demonstrations